 Summer Music/Theater Camp

 Our Music Director, Carolyn Olzerowicz, coordinates the weeklong summer music/theater camp for about 30 children from the community.
 Both the camp and the performances are held at the Freedom Elementary School and are one of the activities of Freedom Old Home Week.
-In 2016, the children will perform Elijah.
+In 2019, the children will perform Life of the Party.

 Click Below For More Details

 The Book Discussion Group meets every Thursday morning at First Christian Church at 10 a.m.
 The group reads a chapter or so per week and then discusses them under the direction of leaders, David Avery and Bob Bossdorf.

 Bible Study also meets weekly on Tuesdays at 10 a.m. at Camp Calumet.
 This group is ecumenical and under the leadership of Pastor Larry Wogman studies the biblical lessons for the upcoming worship service.

 Both groups are always open to new members and provide an opportunity for individual study and lively discussion of content and personal ideas.